Fred Sexton: The Maltese Falcon movie prop

-In August 2013, Michele Fortier, the daughter of Fred Sexton, was interviewed on camera by UCLA Professor Vivian Sobchack, Ph.D.
+In August 2013, Michele Fortier, the daughter of Fred Sexton, was interviewed on camera by UCLA professor Vivian Sobchack.
 Fortier recounted her father’s creation of the Maltese Falcon prop model for the Warner Bros. production of “The Maltese Falcon” in 1941, as well as visits to the film set where she interacted with actors Humphrey Bogart and Sydney Greenstreet, and director John Huston.

 Fortier recalled that her father made “preliminary sketches” for the Maltese Falcon prop on a “manila envelope,” and then sculpted the model for the prop in clay.
 During visits to the film set, she remembered seeing a prop that was “shiny and black,” but “not like patent leather shoes.”

 Fortier also identified initials inscribed in the right rear tail feather of a plaster Maltese Falcon prop owned by Hank Risan as her father’s.
 Fortier explained that she owns many of her father’s paintings and commented that many of the signatures feature the same idiosyncratic characteristics.

-Friendship with prime Black Dahlia suspect Dr. George Hill Hodel
+Hodel and 1949 incest trial

-Sexton from his teens forward until 1950 was a close friend of both John Huston and George Hodel.
+Sexton from his teen years in the 1920s until 1950 was a close friend of both John Huston and George Hodel.
 All three grew up together in Los Angeles.

-Sexton was a star witness in the 1949 Incest Trial of Dr. Hodel who was charged by LAPD with multiple counts of sexual intercourse and sexual abuse with his daughter, Tamar Hodel, then age 14.
+Sexton was a witness in the 1949 incest trial of Dr. Hodel who was charged by LAPD with multiple counts of sexual intercourse and sexual abuse with his daughter, Tamar Hodel, then age 14.
 Sexton admitted his involvement in the sexual assault and claimed he too attempted to have sex with Tamar along with George Hodel and two adult females at Hodel's Sowden/Franklin House at 5121 Franklin Ave.
 Sexton claimed he did not actually penetrate Tamar and he took a plea agreement in exchange for his testimony against Dr. Hodel and subsequent to his testimony at Hodel's jury trial was allowed to plead to a lesser crime of "contributing to the delinquency of a minor."

+Late life and death

+Afterwards, Sexton operated an import business in the late 1950s, traveling frequently to Mexico.
+His wife Gwain joined him in Mexico in 1963, and together they collaborated with local artisan Tachi Castillo on designing folk dress, which were imported to the United States.
+He divorced his first wife.

 Sexton remarried in the 1960s and his second wife, Gemma Taccogna, was also a successful artist.
-The couple bought and resided in a home in Palos Verdes Peninsula.
+The couple bought and resided in Palos Verdes Estates, California.
 Gemma alleged her husband, Fred Sexton molested his 11-year-old step-daughter, a child, also named Gemma, who was Taccogna's daughter from a former marriage.
-Upon being confronted by his wife, Sexton emptied their joint bank account and fled to Mexico.
-In Mexico Sexton in 1971, at age sixty-three married a teenage female in Guadalajara, Mexico.
-Sexton died in Guadalajara, Mexico on 9/11/95 at age 88.
-His final instructions to his wife were to "destroy all my personal effects."
-She complied.
+Upon being confronted by his second wife, Sexton emptied their joint bank account and fled to Mexico.
+The couple divorced in 1969 in Los Angeles.

+In Mexico in 1971, Sexton at age sixty-three, married a teenage girl in Guadalajara, Mexico.
+Sexton died in Guadalajara, Mexico on September 11, 1995, at age 88.
+His final instructions to his wife were to "destroy all my personal effects," and she complied.